Get Support From A giving circle

 - Our topics will vary each year.
 You are welcome to suggest future topics.

-All Giving Circle Members are part of the review, discussion, and voting process.
+All Giving Circle Members are part of the review, discussion, and voting process if they wish to be involved.

 While acknowledging the importance of community building, our Circles are focused on learning.
-We learn from people on the ground doing work as well as speakers who set the context for the topic but are not applicants for funding.
+Our Circles are focused on learning.
+We learn from people doing work in nonprofits, speakers who set the context for the topic, and from the perspective of others in the group.

 Supporting local causes in Clark County